RosettaCommons/documentation/Solving-a-Biological-Problem.md

 ### De Novo Modeling

-Rosetta was initially created with _de novo_ protein structure prediction in mind.
 _De novo_ structure prediction is useful when modeling a protein with low homology.
 _De novo_ structure prediction is accurate when modeling a small (<100 residues), globular protein.